-There are countless advantages to self publishing over traditional publishing, but being an indie author is hard work!
+There are countless advantages to self publishing vs traditional publishing, but being an indie author is hard work!
 Self publishing requires you to become an expert in every aspect of the publishing process, from writing to formatting to marketing.

 While tools like Amazon Kindle Direct Publishing make self publishing accessible, they can feel overwhelming to independent authors.
 What do you need to use this platform?
 How do you ensure your book meets the required technical specifications while also enticing potential readers?